 Your membership record has information from your enrollment form, including your address and telephone number.
-It shows your specific plan coverage.
+It shows your specific plan coverage, including your Primary Care Provider.

 The doctors, hospitals, pharmacists, and other providers in our network need to have correct information about you.
-These network providers use your membership record to know what services and drugs are covered for you.
+These network providers use your membership record to know what services and drugs are covered and the cost-sharing amounts for you.
 Because of this, it is very important that you help us keep your information up-to-date.